gottacatchenall/thesis_proposal/README.md

 prediction models: relative abundance only, phylogenetic embedding only (a la @Strydom2021FooWeb), niche embedding only [@Gravel2019BriElt], and all pairwise combinations of those constituent models.
-After validating each model and selecting the best performing model, we then predict how these distributions of each of these species will change under the CMIP6 consensus climate forecast [@Karger2017CliHig], and then finally quantify the reduction in spatial between species for which there is a predicted interaction.
+After validating and selecting the best performing model, we then predict how these distributions of each of these species will change under the CMIP6 consensus climate forecast [@Karger2017CliHig], and then finally quantify the reduction in spatial between species for which there is a predicted interaction.

 ## Preliminary Results